hugopeixoto/hugopeixoto.net/src/articles/status-update-2022-03-24.md

-Infrastructure-wise, We're also thinking of switching to a different platform to manage membership subscriptions, payments, etc. We're currently using [CiviCRM](https://civicrm.org/), and from what I understand it's a bit complex to use that cause unnecessary delays in processing membership requests and renewals, so we're looking into alternatives.
+Infrastructure-wise, We're also thinking of switching to a different platform to manage membership subscriptions, payments, etc. We're currently using [CiviCRM](https://civicrm.org/), and from what I understand it's a bit complex to use, causing unnecessary delays in processing membership requests and renewals, so we're looking into alternatives.

 Next week, on the 30th, we'll be hosting an online discussion / meetup on the